Building payment workflows

 Step one: Build a checkout with a registered customer and all tax, shipping, duty and fee amounts in a final state.
 The chargeType should be customer_initiated.

-Step three: If the customer opts to use a saved payment method, you'll need to determine whether SCA is required.
+Step three: If the customer uses a saved payment method, you must determine whether SCA is required.
 To do this, configure and call the authenticateSource() method.
+For details, refer to Authenticating sources on the DigitalRiver object page.

 ...